TrellixVulnTeam/swahilipython_SCMU/Doc/bugs.rst

 pertinent information to be entered and submitted to the developers.

 The first step in filing a report is to determine whether the problem has already been reported.
-The advantage in doing so, aside from saving the developers time, is that you learn what has been done to fix it; it may be that the problem has already been fixed for the next release, or additional information is needed (in which case you are welcome to provide it if you can!).
+The advantage in doing so, aside kutoka saving the developers time, is that you learn what has been done to fix it; it may be that the problem has already been fixed for the next release, or additional information is needed (in which case you are welcome to provide it if you can!).